 Independently of the duration that your course ends up having, I recommend never adding filler or fluff material just to make it longer, but simply cover more related topics with sufficient detail to bring the most value to your students.

 And if that results in a shorter course, so be it.
-For example, some of my best-selling courses are around the 4 to 6 hour mark. 😉
+For example, some of my best-selling courses are around the 4 to 6-hour mark. 😉

 As you can imagine, the course duration depends on a couple of important factors, so let's break this down further to help you decide on the approximate length of your course.

-What Is The Average Length of an Online Course?
+What Is The Average Online Course Length?

 In general, there are three types of online courses you can build: